Data extracted: May 2026

 Highlights

-Three business cycle clocks in a row representing the euro area for each of the three months October 2023, November 2023 and December 2023.
-The clocks are structured according to the so-called αABβCD approach, which is based on an empirically observed sequence of turning points of the acceleration, business and growth cycles.
+Three business cycle clocks in a row representing the euro area for each of the 3 months October 2024, November 2024 and December 2024.
+The clocks are structured according to the αABβCD approach, which is based on an empirically observed sequence of turning points of the acceleration, business and growth cycles.
 Clockwise, α to A is a quadrant of the clock.
 A to B an eighth of the clock.
 B to β an eighth of the clock. β to C an eighth of the clock.
 C to D an eighth of the clock.
 Lastly, D to α is a quadrant of the clock.
-For each of the three months' clocks, the hand is situated in the section C to D.
+For July, August and September 2024, the hand is situated in the segment A to B.

 Business Cycle Clock